ryanstout/stoutlang/docs/effects.md

 }
 ```

-If we hover over `save_person` on our editor, we can see not only it's return type, but also it's effects.
+If we hover over `save_person` in our editor, we can see not only it's return type, but also it's effects.
+There are two types of effects Actions and Errors.
+They vary only in their handling dynamics.

 ```
+Return: Nil
+Actions: [FileWriteAction]
-Return: Nil, Effects: [FileWriteAction, FileAccessError, DiskQuotaError, FileExistsError, ReadOnlyFileSystemError, FileIOError]
+Errors: [FileAccessError, DiskQuotaError, FileExistsError, ReadOnlyFileSystemError, FileIOError]
 ```

-The effects for `File.write` tell us the function can perform actions (mutable state, IO, non-determinism, etc..), in this case the `FileWriteAction`.
-It also tells us any errors that `File.write` might throw.
-The effects of a function are a union of the effects emitted by any code within the function.
+The effects from `File.write` tell us what the function can perform (mutable state, IO, non-determinism, and other side effects), in this case the `FileWriteAction`.
+The effect system will also tells us any errors that `File.write` might throw. (exceptions) The effects of a function are a union of the effects emitted by any code within the function.
 Lets add a 2nd function to `save_person` and see what effects we get:

 ```
 def save_person(person: Person) {